Calderonista invasion of Costa Rica: Summary

+There were some battles and skirmishes in several towns, especially in Santa Rosa, where the remains of some tanks still remain.
+But the rebels were no match for the government forces, which enjoyed great popular support, and they were driven back across the border into Nicaragua.
+In early 1956, Costa Rica and Nicaragua agreed to cooperate in monitoring their border.

 Beginning

 The rebellion started on 7 January 1955 when forces loyal to former president Rafael Calderón, who were backed by the Nicaraguan president Anastasio Somoza García, crossed the border from Nicaragua into Costa Rica.
 Venezuelan dictator Marcos Pérez Jiménez provided financial support to the rebels and, reportedly, air support.
 The rebel forces seized the border town of Villa Quesada on 12 January.

 Jose Figueres accused the CIA of covertly aiding Nicaragua's invasion by sending pilots and sorties to covertly attack Costa Rica, notably subjecting at least 11 villages to machine gun fire.

 Resolution

 The Costa Rican government appealed to the Organization of American States to investigate.
 The Organization of American States found the Nicaraguan government was supporting the rebels and as soon as this was announced, the Nicaraguan government ended its support of the rebels.
 The United States sold Costa Rica four fighter planes, while the rebels were overwhelmed by the popularly backed government forces.
 After some fierce fighting in a handful of northern towns, the rebels were pushed out of Costa Rica.